2026/27 AMCAS Application Guide (With Screenshots)

 Standardized Tests is the final section.
 Congratulations on making it this far!

 From your main application menu, you have the opportunity to go back into every section and make changes.
-Check and double-check everything.
+Check and double-check everything before you submit your application materials.

-CAUTION: If you have completed the AMCAS sections in order, and each section on the left has a green check mark circle next to it, then as soon as you save your standardized tests sections — you will be asked if you want to submit your application.
+If you have completed the AMCAS sections in order, and each section on the left has a check mark circle next to it, then as soon as you save your standardized test sections, you will be asked if you want to submit your application.

-WE HIGHLY RECOMMEND YOU SAY NO. It’s always a good idea to go back and carefully review each section to check for errors, accuracy, and completion.
+WE HIGHLY RECOMMEND YOU SAY NO. It’s always a good idea to go back and carefully review each section to ensure accuracy, completeness, and error-free content.

 When you’re ready, click “Submit Application.”

-AMCAS does a great job of telling you what you still need to do in the Pre-Submission Checks, such as assigning letters of recommendation to medical schools.
+Then the AMCAS will walk you through pre-submission checks and certification.
+AAMC does a great job of outlining what you still need to do during the pre-submission checks, such as assigning letters of recommendation to medical schools.
 Remember, letters can be added and assigned at a later date as you get confirmations from letter writers.

 • Certification